Skip to main content

 For each of the three core signals, set up automated monitoring:

 Tech stack changes: Plug into the Rodz API to track tech stack signals for target companies.
-Set up webhooks as described in our guide to real-time intent signals so you’re notified the moment a relevant change is detected.
+Set up webhooks as described in the guide to real-time intent signals so you’re notified the moment a relevant change is detected.

 Sales hires: Set up LinkedIn Sales Navigator saved searches for your target company list filtered by new job titles in sales functions.
 Alternatively, use the Rodz API to monitor organizational changes automatically.